joshbarrass/GalacticNavigator/README.md

 ![Screenshot of the program in use](readme/screenshot1.png)

 Galactic Navigator is a small program to be used with No Man's Sky.
-It allows you to choose a location within the galaxy using a cylindrical coordinate system, and preview how this location would appear on the in-game minimap.
+It allows you to choose a location within the galaxy using a cylindrical coordinate system, and preview how this location would appear on the in-game galactic minimap.
 This enables you to visually find a particular location within the galaxy.

 ## Copyright